 - 5 Copywriting Strategies That Will Improve Your Conversion Rate by 113%

-My biggest take away from Neil’s posts about copywriting is that you want to create a conversation and ultimately a relationship with your readers.
-After years of following Neil, I feel like I know this guy, even though I’ve never met him.
+My biggest take away from Neil’s posts about copywriting is that you want to create a conversation and ultimately, a relationship with your readers.
+After years of following Neil, I feel like I know this guy even though I’ve never met him.
 I feel like he is on my side and truly interested in helping me become a better content marketer.
-Don’t get me wrong – I understand Neil makes his money by consulting and that his end goal is to drum up more business.
+Don’t get me wrong – I understand Neil makes his money by consulting and his end goal is to drum up more business.
 That said, I find his voice honest and authentic.
-If I had the budget, I would hire him in a New York minute.

 Neil teaches you how to understand customer behavior through web analytics

 Running a blog without understanding your customers’ behavior through analytics is like driving a car without a dashboard and map.
-In order to get from point A to point B, you need a plan and a way to measure progress along the way.
+To get from point A to point B, you need a plan and a way to measure progress.
 If you can’t measure it, you can’t improve it.
-Neil has written posts on how to use Google Analytics not just to measure site activity but also to extract meaningful insights from data to fine-tune your marketing strategy.
+Neil has written posts on how to use Google Analytics to measure site activity and extract meaningful insights to fine-tune your marketing strategy.
 You must read the following posts:

 - How to Improve your Marketing with Google Analytics Data